 From shared traffic lanes to car-free paths, choose a route that suits your comfort level.
 Find bike lanes on the BIKETOWN mobile app, download PBOT's Citywide Bike Map, or use Google Maps to map out your route.

 Before you start a ride: adjust the seat to fit your height, squeeze the brakes to make sure there’s resistance, and check the tires to make sure they’re not flat.
-If there’s a problem with the bike, just dock it and hit the “REPAIR” button on the LCD screen, then choose a different bike.
+If there’s a problem with the bike, end your ride and report the issue directly within the app.
+Then choose a different bike to continue your journey.

 The same laws apply to bicycles as to motor vehicles in Portland – including obeying all traffic lights and signs.